 When I was five, my older sister Jane had a wart on her hand which refused to go away.
 At first it was a small little bump, barely noticeable, but as time progressed it grew into an ugly little formation, large enough for the kids at school to laugh at her.
 My mother ridiculed her when she complained about it and told her not to be silly, it was nothing serious!

 Fortunately, my grandfather was a little more sympathetic.
 One day, he found Jane crying; her best friend Mary had teased her, saying only ugly witches had warts.
-He scooped Jane up and brought her to see his old friend Con.
-Con was a 7th son of a 7th son, and in Ireland, such a child is born with the gift of healing.
+He scooped Jane up and brought her to see his old friend Con, a local faith healer.
+Con was a seventh son of a seventh son, and in Ireland, such a child is born with the gift of healing.
 When the child is born, a live worm is placed into the palm of the child’s hand.
 If the worm dies instantly it confirms the child's gift.

 Jane was shy at first, she’d never met Con before, but he was a jovial sort of a fellow and quickly put her mind at ease.
 He recounted tales of The Children of Lir, CúChulainn & Tír na Nóg and Jane listened intently, engrossed in the stories of Irish folklore.
 However, when he told her a story about an Irish witch, Janes eyes widened in horror remembering what Mary had said.